December 6, 2018 · Human Resource Management, Performance Management,

-Say, you manage Ryan—a 57-year old employee whose work productivity has declined significantly in the past one year.
+Say, you manage Ryan—a 57-year old employee whose work productivity has declined significantly in the past year.
 Now, while writing a performance review, most managers would be quick to give certain specific, measurable examples that show the decline in Ryan’s productivity levels.

 A very bad review may read something like, “Ryan no longer has the energy needed to reach the productivity levels required by the team/department.”

 What will Ryan make of this?
 He will feel that he is being deliberately targeted because of his age.
 Even if that is not the case, the above performance review will give Ryan a reason to complain about age discrimination and not do anything about his shortcomings at work.
 These are statements that highlight a person’s demeanor instead of their work and can be easily interpreted by the person being reviewed as some sort of prejudice or discrimination against them.
 Secondly, convey the shortcomings of the employee but in a subtle way.
 Following is an example of how a well-written performance review would read:

 “Ryan has successfully completed most of the tasks assigned to him during the year.
-The only advise for him would be to be a little more involved in the product idea generation and product development process.
+The only advice for him would be to be a little more involved in the product idea generation and product development process.
 Everything else is on point.”

 Of course, a performance review would be longer than just a couple of lines.
 The above is just to give an example of what the wording in a performance review should be.
 With this knowledge and the performance reviews of BizMerlinHR, writing performance reviews that encourage employees to keep up their performance or overcome their shortcomings at work will no longer be a problem.

 What are the features of the top employee performance review software?

-The top employee performance review software must possess following five features:
+The top employee performance review software must possess the following five features:

 - 360 Review – Before signing up for any performance review software, make sure that it allows 360 reviews to include self, peer supervisor and direct report reviews.